nozomioshi/ChiselRiscV/doc/pipeline.md

 ### Branch Hazard

 The simplest way to solve the branch hazard is to stall the pipeline.
-When the Execute stage is executing a branch or jump instruction, it will stall the pipeline for two cycles in a 5-stage pipeline.
+When the Execute stage is executing a successful branch or jump instruction, it will stall the pipeline for two cycles in a 5-stage pipeline.

 `nop` instruction actually means `addi x0, x0, 0`.